Craig Groeschel

-Craig Groeschel (born December 2, 1967) is the founder and senior pastor of Life.Church, an American evangelical multi-site church with locations in 12 U.S. states.
+Craig Groeschel (born December 2, 1967) is an American minister, author, and speaker who is the founder and senior pastor of Life.Church, an American evangelical multi-site church with locations in 12 U.S. states.

 Early life and education

 Groeschel grew up in southern Oklahoma, attending Ardmore High School.
 After high school, he attended Oklahoma City University on a tennis scholarship and was a member of the Lambda Chi Alpha fraternity.
 He earned a bachelor's degree in Marketing.
 He met his wife Amy at OCU and the two married in 1991.
 That same year, Groeschel entered the ministry as an associate pastor in the United Methodist Church.
 He attended Phillips Theological Seminary, which is affiliated with the Christian Church (Disciples of Christ) and earned a Master of Divinity degree.
 He was an associate pastor at First United Methodist Church in Oklahoma City at the time of the 1995 Oklahoma City Bombing.

 Pastoral career

 In 1996, Groeschel and a handful of people started Life Covenant Church in a two-car garage.
 He later told Business Week that he started the process by performing market research of non-churchgoers and designed his church in response to what he learned about people's preconceptions about boring church experiences.
-Groeschel's non-traditional style was successful and attendance of Life Covenant grew rapidly, eventually evolving to become the largest Protestant church in the United States with 44 physical Life.Church locations as of 2022.
-Groeschel began using videos to deliver some of his sermons, when his fourth child was born in 2001, and he was unavailable for the Sunday service, discovering that the videos were popular with his churchgoers.
+Groeschel's approach was successful and attendance grew rapidly, eventually resulting in Life.Church becoming one of the largest Protestant churches in the United States with 46 physical Life.Church locations as of 2025.

+Groeschel began using videos to deliver some of his sermons beginning in 2001, discovering that the videos were popular with churchgoers.
 In 2006, he set up a website called Mysecret.tv as a place for people to confess anonymously on the Internet.
-Groeschel also began delivering his services to the Second Life virtual world on Easter Sunday 2007.
+Groeschel also began delivering services to the Second Life virtual world on Easter Sunday 2007.

-Life.Church was named America's Most Innovative Church by Outreach Magazine in 2007 and 2008.
-Life.Church innovations include its free resource library with sermons, transcripts, videos, artwork, and a team that develops free software like ChurchOnlinePlatform.com and YouVersion the Bible app, which had been downloaded over 200 million times as of December 2015, and hit 500 million downloads as of November 2021.
+Life.Church's YouVersion Bible app, developed by the church's technology team, achieved 1 billion downloads as of November 2025.